Óscar Ureña

-Óscar Rene Ureña García (born 31 May 2003) is a professional footballer who plays as a winger for Barcelona Atlètic.
+Óscar Rene Ureña García (born 31 May 2003) is a professional footballer who plays as a winger for Real Zaragoza.
 Born in Spain, he plays for the Dominican Republic national team.

 Club career

 Born in Figueres, Girona, Catalonia to Dominican parents, Ureña joined Girona FC's youth setup from hometown side UE Figueres.
 On 14 August 2021, before even having appeared with the reserves, he made his first team debut by starting in a 2–0 Segunda División home win against SD Amorebieta.

 On 8 February 2022, Ureña renewed his contract with the club until 2025.
 On 16 January of the following year, he joined second division side FC Cartagena on loan until the end of the season.

 On 14 August 2023, Ureña moved to fellow division two side CD Leganés on loan for the entire 2023–24 campaign.
 Roughly one year later, he signed a two-year contract with FC Barcelona Atlètic.

+On 27 August 2026, Ureña joined Real Zaragoza in the Primera Federación on a two-year deal.